github/docs/content/code-security/code-scanning/managing-your-code-scanning-configuration/javascript-typescript-built-in-queries.md

 title: JavaScript and TypeScript queries for CodeQL analysis
 shortTitle: JavaScript and TypeScript queries
 intro: 'Explore the queries that {% data variables.product.prodname_codeql %} uses to analyze code written in JavaScript or TypeScript when you select the `default` or the `security-extended` query suite.'
-product: '{% data reusables.gated-features.code-scanning %}'
+product: '{% data reusables.gated-features.codeql %}'
 allowTitleToDifferFromFilename: true
 versions:
   fpt: '*'